demesameneshoa/demesameneshoa/README.md

  - 🌱 I have studied at Microverse

- - 👀 I’m interested in Full-Stack Web Development
+ - 👀 I’m involved in Full-Stack Web Development

  - 💞️ I’m looking to collaborate in a remote environment in new opportunities
 </p>